STUDENT ACCESSIBILITY SERVICES (SAS) Program

 We provide support services to meet your individual needs.
 Eligibility for specific services is based on the recommendation of an SAS counselor.

 If you are seeking services, you will need to meet eligibility criteria.
 A physical, mental, learning, or sensory disability that qualifies for academic accommodations under the law must be verified by a credentialed, certified, or licensed professional.
 An SAS Counselor will guide you through the intake and verification process.
-To begin the process, complete the SAS Application and submit it along with your medical documentation of your disability to the SAS office.
+To begin the process, complete the SAS Application for services and submit it along with your medical documentation of your disability to the SAS office.

 MISSION STATEMENT The Mission of the Student Accessibility Services (SAS) Program is to provide specialized support services and instruction which allow students with educational or functional limitations to equitably benefit from the College experience and meet their academic goal at San Jose City College (SJCC).